Multi-Week Classes

 Intermediate Wheel Throwing:

-This is part of our “Glazing” series. #1 Troubleshooting #2 Oxide Washes #3 Staining Clay#4 Wild Clay, and #5 Glazing mixing will follow over the course of 2025.
-No need to take prior classes to take this one.
+Our “Glazing” series will return this summer. #1 Troubleshooting #2 Oxide Washes #3 Staining Clay#4 Wild Clay, and #5 Glazing mixing will follow over the course of 2025.

 When you reach a page that says “order pending” or a receipt you have successfully secured a spot.